adbar/geokelone/README.rst

 References
 ----------

-Previous uses of the code:
+Previous uses of parts of the code:

-- Barbaresi, A. and Biber, H. (2016).
-Extraction and Visualization of Toponyms in Diachronic Text Corpora.
-In Digital Humanities 2016, pages 732-734.
-- Barbaresi, A. (2016).
-Visualisierung von Ortsnamen im Deutschen Textarchiv.
+- Barbaresi, A. (2016). `Visualisierung von Ortsnamen im Deutschen Textarchiv <https://halshs.archives-ouvertes.fr/halshs-01287931/document>`_.
 In DHd 2016, pages 264-267.
 Digital Humanities im deutschprachigen Raum eV.
+- Barbaresi, A. and Biber, H. (2016). `Extraction and Visualization of Toponyms in Diachronic Text Corpora <https://hal.archives-ouvertes.fr/hal-01348696/document>`_.
+In Digital Humanities 2016, pages 732-734.
-- Barbaresi, A. (2017).
-Toponyms as Entry Points into a Digital Edition: Mapping Die Fackel.
+- Barbaresi, A. (2017). `Toponyms as Entry Points into a Digital Edition: Mapping Die Fackel <https://dh2017.adho.org/abstracts/209/209.pdf>`_.
 In Digital Humanities 2017, pages 159-161.

-Legacy page, see for example for geographical data: <https://github.com/adbar/toponyms>`_
+Legacy page, see for more information: <https://github.com/adbar/toponyms>`_